ADMISSIONS FOR IMES FALL 2022 ARE NOW OPEN!

 - How does interdisciplinary graduate training fit within your career goals?

-- You will have to choose one or more faculty mentors to be your sponsor.
-For each of the RIPTIDES Faculty Advisors you are interested in working with (identified in the list), please describe how your intellectual interests fit within their research areas.
+- You will have to choose one or more faculty mentors to be your sponsor from the list provided (or write-in their name here if they are not listed).
+For each of the IMES Faculty Advisors you are interested in working with (identified in the list), please describe how your intellectual interests fit within their research areas.

-Part 4: Apply to RIPTIDES on Cal State Apply:
+Part 3: Apply to IMES on Cal State Apply:

 - After you have made an account, please add your personal, academic, and any other supporting information to your account as shown here on the SF State Graduate Division website: https://grad.sfsu.edu/content/prospective/domestic/domestic-application-....

-- Click on the "Add a program" link and select "Interdisciplinary Marine and Estuarine Science - RIPTIDES" from the list of SF State Graduate Programs.
+- Click on the "Add a program" link and select "Interdisciplinary Marine and Estuarine Science" from the list of SF State Graduate Programs.

-- Under the "Program materials" link on your account, submit all of your prepared RIPTIDES application materials to the "Documents" and "Questions" tabs.
+- Under the "Program materials" link on your account, submit all of your prepared IMES application materials to the "Documents" and "Questions" tabs.

-The RIPTIDES Admission Committee will evaluate completed applications beginning after the February application deadline.
-Only applications complete by the deadline will be reviewed.
-Admission decisions for Fall 2018 will occur by Saturday, March 31, 2018.
-You will receive notification of admission to the RIPTIDES program via email and/or phone.
+The IMES Admissions Committee will evaluate completed applications beginning after the March 1st, 2022 application deadline.
+Only applications completed by the deadline will be reviewed.
+Admission decisions for Fall 2022 will begin to be annouced in mid-April 2022.
+You will receive notification of admission to the IMES program via email.
 SF State will also send you official notification of admission, along with registration information.
 Please alert us to any changes in your street address, phone number or email address that occur during the application and admission period.

 Need Help With Your Application?